rirwin/theft-market/README.md

 ## 3. Operation

+1. Edit your configuation files

-1. Get your api-keys and put them into this file:
+    a) Get your api-keys and put them into this file:

          $ emacs theft-market/conf/theft-market.conf

+    b) Set the datastore timing access path to a user path with permission for writing

+         $ emacs theft-market/conf/theft-metastore.conf

 2. Get geographic areas metadata